ESTANCIA el rincon

 At one time Estancia El Rincon — which extended to over three million acres — was one of the largest ranches in Argentina.
-Our outfitter, River Plate Wingshooting, refurbished and upgraded the original home, built in 1890, to restore it to the glory of its early days.
+Our outfitter, Kike Young, refurbished and upgraded the original home, built in 1890, to restore it to the glory of its early days.
 Action-filled days, impeccable organization, attentive personal service and highly competent guides place El Rincon and its sister estancia, Santa Rosa, at the absolute top above ALL other Argentine mixed-bag lodges.

 The lodge is located in low lying country between the great Uruguay and Parana rivers which border Entre Rios Province (Entre Rios means “between rivers”).
-Vast fields of rice production and River Plate’s supplemental feeding program maintain an almost unbelievable population of ducks of up to twelve species.
+Vast fields of rice production and their supplemental feeding program maintain an almost unbelievable population of ducks of up to twelve species, including speckled teal, ring teal, silver teal, cinnamon teal, Brazilian teal, brown pintail, white cheek pintail, fulvous tree duck, white face tree duck, widgeons and rosy-billed pochard.
 Travel to the blinds usually ranges from 20 to 40 minutes, and most are dry or easily accessed.
 The variety of shooting topography includes potholes, marsh, river and delta settings.
 Limits are quite liberal.
-This is the best duck hunting ON EARTH.

 Eared doves provide the ultimate wild-bird shooting experience.
 Decades of expansion of corn, wheat and sorghum in Entre Rios Province has resulted in an explosion of the eared dove population.
 It’s common for an aggressive gunner to go through 30—40 boxes of shells in the winter-shortened afternoons—after the best duck hunt of his life that morning!